The Vibecoding Masterclass

 - Claude Code for autonomous refactors and debugging

-- WebStorm/VS Code for navigation, then a second LLM to review before you look at it
+- A second LLM as a reviewer before you look at it

 Each agent gets its own SKILL.md with focused prompts.
 The security review agent doesn’t need to know about your UI components.